 Another thing you’ll probably want to consider is whether or not the blanket is machine washable.
 Because it matters.
 Your blanket will get “dingy,” especially if you use it on children or teens, so you’ll eventually need to wash it.
 And, it is a lot easier (and cheaper) to pop it in the washer machine than to take it to the cleaners.

 If you don’t like a lot of heat, you may need to look for a weighted blanket that uses poly pellets as the weight source.
+These are also referred to as cooling weighted blankets.
 Poly pellets and moisture-wicking properties can help you stay fresh and cool as you slumber.

 - Blanket Size